-Mr Anwar first made his name as a student leader of an Islamic youth organisation, founding Malaysia's Islamic youth movement, ABIM.
+Mr Anwar, now 75, first made his name as a charismatic firebrand student leader who founded Malaysia's Islamic youth movement, ABIM.

-In 1993 he became Mr Mahathir's deputy and was widely expected to succeed him, but tensions grew between the two men, particularly over issues like corruption and the economy.
+In 1993 he became Mr Mahathir's deputy and was widely expected to succeed him.
+But tensions set in after the Asian financial crisis of 1997, as they clashed over the economy and corruption.

-While homosexual acts are illegal in Malaysia, very few people are ever prosecuted.
-Mr Anwar has always maintained the charges were part of a political smear campaign to stop him being a political threat to Mr Mahathir.
+Mr Anwar has always maintained the charges were part of a smear campaign to remove him as a political threat to Mr Mahathir.

-In late 2004 Malaysia's Supreme Court overturned the sodomy conviction, freeing him from jail.
+In late 2004, a year after Mr Mahathir stepped down as premier, Malaysia's Supreme Court overturned the sodomy conviction and freed Mr Anwar from jail.